The Salesman (2016 film)

-The Salesman (فروشنده, released in France as Le Client) is a 2016 Iranian-French drama film written and directed by Asghar Farhadi and starring Taraneh Alidoosti and Shahab Hosseini.
+The Salesman (فروشنده, released in France as Le Client) is a 2016 drama film written and directed by Asghar Farhadi and starring Taraneh Alidoosti and Shahab Hosseini.
 It is about a married couple who perform Arthur Miller's 1949 play Death of a Salesman on stage.
-When the wife is assaulted, her husband attempts to determine the identity of the attacker, while she struggles to cope with post-trauma stress.
+When the wife is assaulted, her husband attempts to track down the attacker, while she struggles to cope with post-traumatic stress.
 Farhadi chose Miller's play as his story within a story based on shared themes.
 A co-production between Iran and France, the film was shot in Tehran, beginning in 2015.

 The film premiered in competition in the 2016 Cannes Film Festival, where it won two awards—Best Screenplay for Farhadi and Best Actor for Hosseini.
 The Salesman was very well-received by film critics, who mainly praised Farhadi's direction and writing, and won the Academy Award for Best Foreign Language Film, being his second win after A Separation (2011).
 However, Farhadi did not attend the 89th Academy Awards ceremony in protest of the U.S. Executive Order 13769.

 Plot

 Emad and Rana are a married couple who both work in the theatre, currently starring in a production of Death of a Salesman by Arthur Miller, with Emad portraying Willy Loman and Rana playing Linda.
 Emad is also a popular instructor at a local school, where the youth joke about him being a "salesman."
 One night, their apartment begins to collapse and they flee the building with the other residents.
 Knowing they need another place to live, their fellow actor Babak secures another apartment for them, where a woman has recently moved out, although she left in a hurry abandoning numerous belongings.
 The couple moves into the apartment and places the previous owner's belongings outside.
 One night, Rana is home alone and begins bathing.
 When Emad returns, he finds she is missing and the bathroom is covered with blood.
 He rushes to the hospital, where he is informed by his neighbours about his wife's condition and is told to change the apartment's locks.
-It becomes apparent that Rana has not had an accident, but has been assaulted by an intruder, to whom she opened the door using the intercom thinking it was Emad returning home.
+It becomes apparent that Rana has not had an accident, but has been assaulted by an intruder, to whom she opened the door using the intercom, thinking it was Emad returning home.
 Emad also learns from neighbours that the previous tenant was a prostitute who had conflicts with her clients.